keebio/iris-case/README.md

 Iris Keyboard Case
 ==================

-Here's case design files for the [Iris](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard).
+Here are the case design files for the [Iris](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard).
 It's a sandwich-style case with cutouts to accommodate the USB jack and the TRRS jack.

 ## Iris CE / Iris LM / Iris AE / Iris SE